 Better yet, tracking studies help with making important business decisions based on hard and true facts, rather than just guessing.

-Regardless of what it is you are measuring or who you are surveying, brand tracking studies depict a wave of changes among the market over a period of time.
+Regardless of what it is you are measuring or who you are surveying, brand tracking studies depict a wave of changes in the market over a period of time.
 This insight is far superior to a snapshot of a sample of people at one point in time.

 There is no hard and fast rule for how often a company should run a survey as part of a tracker study.
 Most commonly, our clients conduct a survey monthly, quarterly, or annually.